acend/website-hugo/site/content/en/trainings/cilium.md

 # Trainingsinhalt
 trainingsinhalt:
     title : "Content"
-    text : "Our trainings consist of varied presentations and hands-on labs to convey their content in an exciting way.<br/>.
-We are also happy to make reference to your infrastructure in consultation.
+    text : "Our trainings consist of varied presentations and hands-on labs to convey their content in an exciting way.\n\n We are also happy to make reference to your infrastructure in consultation.
 If there is a need for additional content, we can make adjustments at your request."

     liste1: